denten-books/plain-text/3-format.md

 appearance [*phantazomenōn*] while remaining essentially the same substance.
 Benjamin Jowett translates the passage:

-> Thus, then, as the several elements never present themselves in the same form
+> Thus, then, as the several elements never present themselves in the same
-> [*phantazomenōn*], how can anyone have the assurance to assert positively
+> form [*phantazomenōn*], how can anyone have the assurance to assert
-> that any of them, whatever it may be, is one thing rather than another?
+> positively that any of them, whatever it may be, is one thing rather than
-> [@plato_timaeus_1998, 49d]
+> another?  [@plato_timaeus_1998, 49d]

 In another translation, W.R.M.
 Lamb translates the Greek *phantazomenōn* as "appearance":

 > Accordingly, since no one of these ever remains identical in
-> appearance,[*phantazomenōn*] which of them shall a man definitely affirm to
+> appearance [*phantazomenōn*], which of them shall a man definitely affirm to
 > be any one particular element and no other without incurring ridicule?
 > [@plato_plato_1955, 48d]